vedph/pythia-doc/words.md

 Spans are used as the base for building a list of **words**, representing all the unique combinations of each token's language, value, part of speech, and lemma.
 Each word also has its pre-calculated total count of the corresponding tokens.

-Provided that your indexer uses some kind of lemmatizer, words are the base for building a list of **lemmata**, representing all the word forms belonging to the same base form (lemma).
+Provided that your indexer uses some kind of lemmatizer, words are the base for building an approximate list of **lemmata**, representing all the word forms belonging to the same base form (lemma).
 Each lemma also has its pre-calculated total count of word forms.

 Both words and lemmata have a pre-calculated detailed distribution across documents, as grouped by each of the document's attribute's unique name=value pair.